rahmanda/ambercat/README.md

 # Ambercat

-Simple static site generator based on Vue.js.
+Stupidly simple static site generator based on Vue.js.

 ## How to Install